Generative Hints: Abstract

 \section{Abstract}

-Data augmentation is widely used in vision to introduce variation and mitigate overfitting, through enabling models to learn invariant properties, such as spatial invariance.
-However, these properties are not fully captured by data augmentation alone, since it attempts to learn the property on transformations of the training data only.
-We propose \textit{generative hints}, a training methodology that directly enforces known invariances in the entire input space.
-Our approach leverages a generative model trained on the training set to approximate the input distribution and generate \textit{unlabeled} images, which we refer to as \textit{virtual examples}.
-These virtual examples are used to enforce functional properties known as \textit{hints}.
-In generative hints, although the training dataset is fully labeled, the model is trained in a semi-supervised manner on both the classification and hint objectives, using the \textit{unlabeled} virtual examples to guide the model in learning the desired hint.
-Across datasets, architectures, and loss functions, generative hints consistently outperform standard data augmentation when learning the same property.
-On popular fine-grained visual classification benchmarks, we achieved up to 1.78 \% top-1 accuracy improvement (0.63\% on average) over fine-tuned models with data augmentation and an average performance boost of 1.286 \% on the CheXpert X-ray dataset.
+Data augmentation is widely used in vision to introduce variation and mitigate overfitting, by enabling models to learn invariant properties.
+However, augmentation only indirectly captures these properties and does not explicitly constrain the learned function to satisfy them beyond the empirical training set.
+We propose \textit{generative hints}, a training methodology that directly enforces known functional invariances over the input distribution.
+Our approach leverages a generative model trained on the training data to approximate the input distribution and to produce \textit{unlabeled} synthetic images, which we refer to as \textit{virtual examples}.
+On these virtual examples, we impose hint objectives that explicitly constrain the model’s predictions to satisfy known invariance properties, such as spatial invariance.
+Although the original training dataset is fully labeled, generative hints train the model in a semi-supervised manner by combining the standard classification objective on real data with an auxiliary hint objectives applied to unlabeled virtual examples.
+Across multiple datasets, architectures, invariance types, and loss functions, generative hints consistently outperform standard data augmentation, achieving accuracy improvements of up to 2.10\% on fine-grained visual classification benchmarks and an average gain of 1.29\% on the CheXpert medical imaging dataset.